 of expressions.

-to instead reduce terms using the reduction rules that are part of definitional equality.
+#reduce to instead reduce terms using the reduction rules that are part of definitional equality.

 syntaxEvaluating Terms

-| `#eval e` evaluates the expression `e` by compiling and evaluating it.
+|`#eval e` evaluates the expression `e` by compiling and evaluating it.

 * The command attempts to use `ToExpr`, `Repr`, or `ToString` instances to print the result.